Sreenidhi-K/OrganiseBackend/README.md

 # OrganiseBackend
-# *Created a database in the local server named "my_site"
+# * Created a database in the local server named "my_site"
+# * Index file is reg.php here